 - Drug Binding

-It occurs when drug(s) bind to another in GIT.
+It occurs when the drug(s) bind to another in GIT.
 The map explains the difference between (Adsorption) and (Chelation); the two mechanisms responsible for drug binding.
 Drug binding doesn’t usually cause harmful interactions, as it may be useful clinically.
 Find out more in the map.

 - Changes in Gastrointestinal Motility

-These changes affect what is called Gastric Emptying Rate (GER) and consequently affects drug absorption rate and/or extent.
+These changes affect what is called Gastric Emptying Rate (GER) and consequently affect drug absorption rate and/or extent.
 Know from the map what GER is and which drugs increase and decrease GER and drug absorption rate.
 An interesting example; how pretreatment with propanthelin enhances digoxin bioavailability?
 Understand the mechanism as shown in the map in the form of a flowchart.